Donald St. Louis

 Donald St. Louis elaborates on his wound from mortar shrapnel while stationed in Korea.
-He was in Korea for a majority of the war while healing in the military hospital.
+He recounts he was in Korea for a majority of the war while healing in the military hospital.
 He mentions how he is unaware of how prosperous Korea has become.

 The Destruction of Seoul

 Donald St. Louis describes what he saw in Korea while serving overseas.
 He remembers the country's geography filled with rice paddies.
 He recalls how devastated the city of Seoul was during the war.

 D: My name is Donald Herbert St. louis.

 D: December 4th, 1930.

 D: Uh, in Cornwall.

 I: Cornwall, okay.
 Tell me about your family when you were growing up, parents, your siblings.

 D: Uh, well, mostly we grew up on the farm.

 I: Um hm.